Sir William Robertson, 1st Baronet: Politicians seek other advice

 The War Cabinet (11 October 1917) invited Wilson and French to submit formal written advice, a blatant undermining of Robertson's position.
 Dining with Wilson and French the night before, Lloyd George claimed that Robertson was "afraid of Haig, & that both of them are pigheaded, stupid & narrow visioned".
 Wilson and French urged no major war-winning offensive until 1919.
 Robertson thought the War Cabinet a "weak kneed craven hearted Cabinet ...
 Lloyd George hypnotises them and is allowed to run riot".
-Derby had to remind them that Robertson was still their constitutional adviser, and Haig was too busy to come to a planned showdown to which Lloyd George invited him and Robertson.
+Derby had to remind them that Robertson was still their constitutional adviser.
 Haig advised Robertson not to resign until his advice had actually been rejected.

 As advised by Wilson and Viscount French, Lloyd George persuaded the War Cabinet and the French to agree to a Supreme War Council.
 Hankey (20 October) suspected that the plan of an inter-allied staff of generals in Paris would alone be enough to drive Robertson to resignation.
 Wilson was appointed British Permanent Military Representative after it had been offered to Robertson (which would have meant giving up his CIGS job).
 Robertson later claimed in his memoirs that he supported the SWC as a political body, but not the military advisers providing separate advice from the national general staffs.

 CIGS: 1917–18

 Rapallo and Paris

 The argument was overtaken by disaster on the Italian front: the Battle of Caporetto began on 24 October.
-Robertson later wrote to Edmonds in 1932 that although he had kept the diversion of divisions to Italy to a minimum, some reinforcements had to be sent as the Italians would not have been impressed by claims that they were best helped by renewed British attacks in Flanders.

 Robertson went to Italy to supervise deployment of British divisions, meeting Lloyd George, Hankey and Wilson when they arrived for the Rapallo Conference (6–7 November), which formally established the Supreme War Council.
-Robertson had been told by Hankey that Lloyd George had the War Cabinet's backing, and Lloyd George (Memoirs ii 440-1) later wrote of Robertson's "general sulkiness" and "sullen and unhelpful" attitude at the conference.
+Robertson had been told by Hankey that Lloyd George had the War Cabinet's backing, and Lloyd George later wrote of Robertson's "sullen and unhelpful" attitude at the conference.
 He walked out of the meeting, telling Hankey "I wash my hands of this business", and contemplated resignation, as he had over the French-Wilson papers.